 Lama Monachile is a public tiny beach in the middle of the town, wrapped by two magnificent cliffs with houses and streets on top.
 Turquoise waters and amazing views from the bridge on top make this pebble beach special.
 The town is also beautiful and deserves to be walked.

-Because the beach and town were really crowded, we parked at Stellplatz and rent 2 sun-beds and an umbrella at Lido Cala Paura.
-It was a recommendation of an Italian friend and worked very well.
+Because the beach and town were really crowded, we parked at Stellplatz and rent 2 sunbeds and an umbrella at Lido Cala Paura.
+It was a recommendation from an Italian friend and worked very well.
 From there you can walk to the town in 15 minutes.
-I also recommend having some food at La Pescaria, to then walk around in the town and reach Terrazza Santo Stefano, which has the best view of Lama Monachile.
+I also recommend having some food at La Pescaria, then walking around the town and reaching Terrazza Santo Stefano, which has the best view of Lama Monachile.

 Our last stop for the day was Monopoly, which we liked a lot and deserves more time.
 Monopoly is known for its Baroque Monopoli Cathedral, featuring a tall bell tower and which crypt hosts an archaeological museum with sculptures and ancient tombs.
 Another popular attraction is the 16th-century Castle of Carlo V and the Palmieri Palace.

 The Old Port is also worth visiting, and its central beach Cala Porta Vecchia (see picture above) as well.
 We started on the latter and walked all the way to the Old Port, which is a pleasant and beautiful walk by the sea.